jdonahue135/tic-tac-toe/README.md

-Make a Tic Tac Toe game that is playable in the browser as part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript)
+Make a Tic Tac Toe game that is playable in the browser as part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript).
+Script is focused on using factory funcitons and modules.